PrasannaNagarajan/FinalProject/README.md

 Datasets and Descriptions:

-Overview: As people who hate water, the best county is one where it is most difficult to drown to death or to even see water, meaning the best neighborhood is the most dry one.
+Overview: As people who hate water, the worst county is one where it is easist to drown to death or to even see water, meaning the best neighborhood is the most dry one.
+We have found the neighborhood that fellow thalassaphobiacs should avoid.